dkrovi2/appliedstats/transformations.md

 The resulting fitted versus residuals plot looks much better!

 Lastly, we return to the `initech` data, and the `initech_fit` model we had used earlier.
-Recall, that this was the untransformed model, that we used a $\log$ transform to fix.
+Recall that this was the untransformed model, that we used a $\log$ transform to fix.

 ```r